sophielansweeper/embedded-workflow-builder-docs/docs/connectors/bynder.md

 ## Connections

-### Client Credentialls OAuth 2.0
+### Client Credentials OAuth 2.0

-Client Credentialls OAuth 2.0
+Client Credentials OAuth 2.0

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).